alexgrejuc/filesharer/README.md

 ## Building the Application (Optional)

 Since a `.jar` is included with this repository, building is not necessary to run the application.
 These instructions are provided as an optional step.
+They must be followed locally rather than from within the Docker container, as it does not contain source code.

 To build the application, scala (3.1.1) and the scala build tool, sbt (1.6.2), are required.
 Both of these can be installed by following the official `cs setup` [instructions](https://www.scala-lang.org/download/).

-Afterwards, from the top level filesharer directory, build the project and place the `.jar` in `working-directory`.
+Afterwards, from the top level filesharer directory, build the project:

     sudo sbt clean assembly

+Then place the `.jar` in `working-directory`:

     cp target/scala-3.1.1/FileSharer-assembly-0.jar working-directory/filesharer.jar

 The new `.jar` can now be used from within `working-directory` as described above.